vuejs/vetur/README.md

       </a>
     </td>
     <td>
       Bored of trawling through the docs?
-Get JS and TS code examples from documentation and Open Source right in your IDE <a href="https://bloop.ai/?utm_source=vscmarket&utm_campaign=vetur&utm_medium=banner">Learn more</a>
+Get JS and TS code examples from documentation and Open Source right in your IDE. <a href="https://bloop.ai/?utm_source=vscmarket&utm_campaign=vetur&utm_medium=banner">Learn more</a>.
     </td>
   </tr>
 </table>